 “Make the wall before the storm” by clearly defining the engagement terms and setting a clear expectation, when the subscribers join.

 Don’t send low-quality material to your subscribers in order to keep their expectations high.
 This will leave a lasting impression on their mind.

 Just like the consent while opt-in, you have to add an unsubscribe link.
 Users who are not interested in receiving your amazing emails are not worth wasting your capacity for.

-By requesting the recipient to add you to their address list gives the Spam filter an assurance that the address is genuine and they include you to their whitelist.
+Requesting the recipient to add you to their address list gives the spam filter an assurance that the address is genuine and they include you to their whitelist.

-To monitor your email engagement metrics use SalesHandy.
-It will give you daily reports on how your email campaigns are doing and help you see the trend of your users’ interest clearly.
+To monitor your email engagement metrics use Saleshandy.
+It will give you daily reports on how your email campaigns (sequences) are doing and help you see the trend of your users’ interests clearly.